spring-jdbc-crud/simplejdbcmapper/README.md

 **@Version**

 This annotation is used for optimistic locking.
 It has to be of type Integer.
 Will be set to 1 when record is created and will incremented on updates.
-On updates if the version is stale an OptimisticLockingException will be thrown.  @Column annotation can be used with this to map to a different column name.
+On updates if the version is stale an OptimisticLockingException will be thrown.  @Column annotation can be used with the property to map to a non-default column name.

 **@CreatedOn**

 If a Supplier is configured using simpleJdbcMapper.setRecordAuditedOnSupplier(), it will be used to to set the value for the @CreatedOn property.
-The type of the Supplier should match the type of the property. @Column annotation can also be used with the property to map to a different column name.
+The type of the Supplier should match the type of the property. @Column annotation can also be used with the property to map to a non-default  column name.

 **@UpdatedOn**

 If a Supplier is configured using simpleJdbcMapper.setRecordAuditedOnSupplier(), it will be used to to set the value for the @UpdatedOn property.
-The type of the Supplier should match the type of the property. @Column annotation can also be used with the property to map to a different column name.
+The type of the Supplier should match the type of the property. @Column annotation can also be used with the property to map to a non-default  column name.

 **@CreatedBy**

 If a Supplier is configured using simpleJdbcMapper.setRecordAuditedBySupplier(), it will be used to to set the value for the @CreatedBy property.
-The type of the Supplier should match the type of the property. @Column annotation can also be used with the property to map to a different column name.
+The type of the Supplier should match the type of the property. @Column annotation can also be used with the property to map to a non-default column name.

 **@UpdatedBy**
 If a Supplier is configured using simpleJdbcMapper.setRecordAuditedBySupplier(), it will be used to to set the value for the @UpdatedBy property.
-The type of the Supplier should match the type of the property. @Column annotation can also be used with the property to map to a different column name.
+The type of the Supplier should match the type of the property. @Column annotation can also be used with the property to map to a non-default column name.

  Annotation examples: